 \section{Results}

-In this section, we discuss the results of our experiments (see \cref{fig:experiments_overview}), beginning with our primary experiment where we assess how consistent the model’s task understanding is across languages (\cref{subsec:multilingual_consistency}).
-We further examine these findings through a series of experiments that investigate the individual effects of translating the dataset or the instruction (\cref{subsec:interpretation_execution}).
-In subsequent analyses, we ensure that inconsistencies do not arise due to inaccurate translations (\cref{subsec:translation_evaluation}) or poor task performance (\cref{subsec:consistency_performance}).
-Instead, we find that the model's model's task understanding varies based on the linguistic form (here, language) chosen to represent the same meaning.
+In this section, we discuss the results of our experiments (see \cref{fig:experiments_overview}), beginning with our primary experiment in which we assess how consistent the model’s task understanding is across languages (\cref{subsec:multilingual_consistency}).
+In subsequent experiments, we investigate the individual effects of translating the dataset or the instructions (\cref{subsec:interpretation_execution}), and ensure that inconsistencies do not arise from inaccurate translations (\cref{subsec:translation_evaluation}) or poor task performance (\cref{subsec:consistency_performance}).